AdobeDocs/analytics.en/help/analyze/activity-map/overlay/settings.md

 ---
-description: The Activity Map Setting Panel lets you modify the settings and properties for all types of overlay visualizations.
+description: Modify the settings and properties for all types of overlay visualizations in Activity Map.
 title: Configure Activity Map settings
 uuid: 42a0309e-3efc-4506-989b-09b6fe419423
 feature: Activity Map